HoTT/Coq-HoTT/STYLE.md

 (It is possible to explicitly declare and name universes globally with the `Universe` command, but we are not using that in the HoTT library.
-Note in particular that universes declared with `Universe` are _not_ generalized upon closing sections; they are permanently global wherever they are defined.)
+Universes declared with `Universe` will be discharged on each section definition independently.)

 Unfortunately it is not currently possible to declare the universe parameters of a definition; Coq simply decides after you make a